 Examples, Templates, and Plans Used by Top Sales Teams

 There are two primary types of sales strategies: inbound and outbound.
-In outbound sales, the legacy system of most sales teams, companies base their sales strategy on seller actions, they rely on manually entered data to monitor the sales pipeline and coach their salespeople, and they run sales and marketing independently, creating a disjointed experience for buyers.
+In outbound sales — the legacy system of most sales teams — companies base their sales strategy on seller actions.
+They rely on manually-entered data to monitor the sales pipeline and coach their salespeople, and they run sales and marketing independently, creating a disjointed experience for buyers.

-In inbound sales, the modern methodology for sales teams, companies base their sales process on buyer actions, they automatically capture seller and buyer data to monitor the pipeline and coach salespeople, and they align sales and marketing, creating a seamless experience for buyers.
+In inbound sales — the modern methodology for sales teams — companies base their sales process on buyer actions.
+They automatically capture seller and buyer data to monitor the pipeline and coach salespeople, and they align sales and marketing, creating a seamless experience for buyers.

 In fact, before a seller even contacts a buyer, he or she is already 57% of the way through the sales process.

-Inbound sales helps buyers at each stage of the buyer process: awareness, consideration, and decision.
+Inbound sales benefits buyers at each stage of the buyer process: awareness, consideration, and decision.
 Inbound sales teams help the buyer become aware of potential problems or opportunities, discover strategies to solve the buyer’s problems, evaluate whether the salesperson can help the buyer with the problem, and then purchase the solution.
 They are helpful and trustworthy, creating partnerships rather than power struggles.

-These are the essential components of a sales plan:
+Here are the essential components of a sales plan:

-Developing a list of criteria and attributes for sales managers to screen for when interviewing candidations is essential to recruiting and retaining top talent.
+Developing a list of criteria and attributes for sales managers to screen for when interviewing candidates is essential to recruiting and retaining top talent.
 The next step is to develop a training and onboarding program that will prepare them to start selling effectively and efficiently, followed by a compensation and rewards plan that will motivate them to continue performing.

 Time to track!
-Once the infrastructure is set up, we must create a procedure for tracking performance on the individual, team, and company levels.
+Once the infrastructure is set up, create a procedure for tracking performance on the individual, team, and company levels.
 This measurement can take the form of quarterly KPIs, weekly dashboards, monthly reviews, or some combination of all three.
 This section should also highlight the specific metrics that the team should focus on.

-Founded in 2006, HubSpot has since grown to over 15,000 customers and over $100 million in annual revenue in just nine years.
-With an IPO in 2014, HubSpot is now valued at over $1.5 billion.
+Founded in 2006, HubSpot has since grown to over 56,500 customers in over 100 countries and over $510 million in annual revenue.
+With an IPO in 2014, HubSpot is now valued at over $6.5 billion.

 That said, we want to share a few pages from our own sales strategy playbook.